 The Audit Committee shall meet at regular intervals, at least four (4) times per year annually, and extraordinarily when required.
 The meetings of the Audit Committee shall be attended by all its members.
 It is at the discretion of the Audit Committee to invite, whenever appropriate, key executives involved in the governance of the Company, including the CEO, the Director of Finance and the Head of the Internal Audit Service, to attend specific meetings or specific topics of the agenda.
 The Audit Committee met fourteen (14) times during the fiscal year 2024 with all its members present (i.e. 100% participation rate).

-Report on the activities of the Audit Committee for the fiscal year 2024 meeting, wherein the agenda items and any decisions of the Committee were described.
+Report on the activities of the Audit Committee for the fiscal year 2024

 "Dear Shareholders,